-1.3.4 The Child Study and Treatment Center - is located on the WSH campus and is the only stateoperated and funded psychiatric hospital for children and youth (ages 5 to 17).
+1.3.3 The Child Study and Treatment Center (CSTC), located in Lakewood, WA, is the only stateoperated and funded psychiatric hospital for children and youth (ages 5 to 18) (Washington State Department of Social and Health Services, 2016).
 Accredited by The Joint Commission, CSTC is a secure campus designed for youth who cannot be served safely in less restrictive community settings.
-The average length of stay is 10 months to one year.
-CSTC has a total capacity of 65 beds divided among three age- and developmentally based cottages.
-Camano Cottage serves children ages 6 to 12, Ketron Cottage serves youth up to age 14, San Juan Cottage serves youth ages 15-17 and Orcas Cottage serves the older youth up to their 18th birthday.
-Elementary, middle, and high school educational services are provided by the Clover Park School District under an agreement authorized by RCW 28A.190.040.
+The average length of stay is approximately six months to one year.
+CSTC has a total capacity of 47 beds divided among three age- and developmentally-based cottages.
+Camano Cottage serves children ages 6 to 12, Ketron Cottage serves youth up to age 14, and Orcas Cottage serves the older youth up to their 18th birthday.
+Elementary, middle and high school educational services are provided by the Clover Park School District (CPSD) under an agreement authorized by RCW 28A.190.040.
 CPSD coordinates educational planning with home school districts prior to admission and upon discharge.

-Psychiatric treatment at CSTC incorporates the most current evidence-based practices including cognitive behavioral therapy, trauma-focused CBT, dialectical behavior therapy, skills development, family and recreational therapies.
+Psychiatric treatment at the CSTC incorporates the most current evidence-based practices including cognitive behavioral therapy (CBT), trauma-focused CBT, Dialectical Behavior Therapy (DBT), skills development, family and recreational therapies.
 Clinical services include medication management and 24-hour nursing services.
-CSTC works with families, guardians and community supports in treatment and discharge planning so that children can successfully transition back to their family home, or community-based foster placement.
-CSTC is committed to culturally competent care for children with severe emotional disorders whose needs are often complicated by developmental, medical, social, and legal issues.
+The CSTC works with families, guardians and community supports in treatment and discharge planning so that children can successfully transition back to their family home, or community-based foster placement.
+The CSTC is committed to culturally competent care for children with severe emotional disorders whose needs are often complicated by developmental, medical, social, and legal issues (Washington State Department of Social and Health Services, 2016).